 – Dr. Garth McIver, Addiction Specialist

-Inspire Malibu provides the facilities and care that you or your loved one needs to successfully detox from benzodiazepines safely.
+Trinity Behavorial Health provides the care that you or your loved one needs to successfully detox from benzodiazepines safely.

 Unlike many treatment centers that treat a large patient base at any one time, our facility provides the patient-focused, individualized care that is necessary for truly successful benzodiazepine detox and relapse prevention therapy to take place.